yjlou/2019-nCov/README.md

 See preview [here](http://raw.githack.com/yjlou/2019-nCov/master/index.html).
 New change may take few minutes to be propagated on the server side.

+Note that the preview is only for developer and could be broken anytime.
+If you are not developer, please use the [production page](https://yjlou.github.io/2019-nCov/) instead.

 ## Push to production